 Instead he wound up contracting one of the few human diseases that could weaken his kind so badly that they would be unable to hunt and thusly easier to kill.
 It could even make him so weak and starved for so long that his blood content would run low enough that it turned to sludge in his veins.
 After that happened only a specialized healer could reverse the damage and it wasn't always successful.
 But he couldn't ask for a special healer or even a pack of blood unless he wanted to out himself as inhuman.
 He knew Abby would be ecstatic, but it was the rest of the team that he'd have to worry about.
 It would be just his luck if someone was a descendant of a hunter.
 That was a profession just as instinctual as his needs were.
 Maybe it would be Kate.
 She never liked him all that much.
 Her being a hunter would explain so much about that.

 Still, he knew she wasn't sick, and yet she stayed.
 It was easy to tell.
 She wasn't hacking her lungs up like he was, her lips and fingers weren't turning blue.
 She was doing this for him.
 How noble.
 He tried to give her his best shit eating grins whenever he could but he couldn't deny that trying to fend off this sickness was eating at his energy reserves faster than he had thought possible.
 From what he knew about vampire metabolism, the blood was stored in his stomach which had been modified by the change to produce enzymes to break the blood apart and transfer the proteins that made them to his bone marrow where they would be rebuilt and used.
-However if he was sick like this then those proteins would be used to help fight the germs instead of creating red cells.
+However if he was sick like this then those proteins would be used to build white cells and help fight the germs instead of creating red cells.
 He still didn't know what happened to food and water with his stomach's function changed, but at the moment he was too thankful that he had fed right before coming into work that morning.

 He had just come to terms with the fact that his odds were slim when Gibbs came storming in like some kind of wrathful angel, all business.
 He had always looked up to the man, with bursts of lust mixed in at random intervals.
 Usually when he was almost dead, or hadn't gotten any recently.
 Or when he was starving, he'd keep flashing over to thoughts of having the man pinned against a wall wanting to be bitten and ravish him afterward just as much as Tony wanted to do the biting and be ravished.
 Alas he was certain that was just a fantasy, even if the headslap that he got from Gibbs was gentler this time, more of a caress than anything else.
 Being ordered not to die was the thing that sealed his fate for him.
 If it was an order from Gibbs, then he'd do everything in his power to comply.